darklang/dark/docs/eventsV2.md

 ### QueueWorker Execution

-`EventQueueV2.dequeue` fetches a notification from PubSub and runs the process to execute it.
+`QueueWorker.dequeueAndProcess` fetches a notification from PubSub and runs the process to execute it.
 First it will check if it should run it, looking at retries, whether another worker has set `locked_at` and holds the lock, whether scheduling rules tell us not to run it, whether it's not time to run it yet, or if the event is missing.

 Notifications have a built-in _ack deadline_ - they must be _acknowledged_ within a
 changeable time limit.
 The default is 60 seconds.
 If a queueworker decides not to run